incountry/sdk-java/README.md

 }
 ```

 2. As an object implementing `SecretKeyGenerator` interface.
-SecretKeyGenerator's generate method should return `SecretKeysData` object or a valid JSON string, representing the following schema (or secretsData object as we call it) (this JSON string will then be parsed as a `SecretKeysData`)
+SecretKeyGenerator's `generate` method should return `SecretKeysData` object or a valid JSON string, representing the following schema (or secretsData object as we call it) (this JSON string will then be parsed as a `SecretKeysData`)

 ```
+/* secretsData JSON object */
+{
+  "secrets": [{
+       "secret": <string>,
+       "version": <int>,   // Should be a positive integer "isKey": <boolean> // Should be True only for user-defined encryption keys }
+  }, ....],
+  "currentVersion": <int>,
+}

+...

 SecretKeyAccessor secretKeyAccessor = SecretKeyAccessor.getAccessor(new SecretKeyGenerator <String>() {
     @Override
     public String generate() {